RomuloDrumond/TCC-iot-agua/README.md

   <img width="460" src="https://raw.githubusercontent.com/RomuloDrumond/TCC-iot-agua/master/images/prototype02.png">
 </p>

-The document in Portuguese can be found on [here](https://github.com/RomuloDrumond/TCC-iot-agua/raw/master/TCC%20vFinal.pdf)
+The document in Portuguese can be found on [TCC vFinal.pdf](https://github.com/RomuloDrumond/TCC-iot-agua/raw/master/TCC%20vFinal.pdf).

 This work can be divided into three major parts: